Removal of interloper contamination to line-intensity maps using correlations with ancillary tracers of the large-scale structure: Validation against simulations

 From these products we can also compute the cleaning weights $\mathcal{F}$ from Eq.~\eqref{eq:filterweights} and generate the \textit{cleaned} maps.
 Finally, we compute the power spectrum of the cleaned map and its cross-correlation with the background galaxies.
 We also compute the cross-correlation coefficients and use them to evaluate the theoretical prediction for the power spectrum of the cleaned maps, Eq.~\eqref{eq:autocleaned}, in combination with the measured power spectra of the uncleaned maps and our choice of $\mathcal{F}$.

-Figure~\ref{fig:validation} shows the measured intensity power spectra of only Ly$\alpha$ fluctuations, total intensity, and the cleaned intensity maps, as well as the theoretical prediction for the power spectrum after cleaning.
+Figure~\ref{fig:validation} shows the measured intensity power spectra of only Ly$\alpha$ fluctuations, total intensity, and the cleaned intensity maps, as well as the theoretical prediction for the power spectrum after cleaning, derived for each realization from the measured correlations using Eq.~\eqref{eq:autocleaned}.
 We can see that the prediction and the measurement of the power spectrum of the cleaned map match very precisely, validating the theoretical prediction derived in Sec.~\ref{sec:nulling}.
+Furthermore, these results also demonstrate that our approach (partially) removes the \textit{actual} realization of the contamination, rather than an ensemble average.
+This is why the match between the prediction of the power spectrum after power spectrum and the measured one from the filtered field in the simulations is so precise.

 As anticipated in Sec.~\ref{sec:nulling} ---see Eqs.~\eqref{eq:filt_covar} and~\eqref{eq:filt_covarcross}---, partially removing the contributions from interlopers to the line-intensity maps does indeed significantly reduce the covariance of the auto- and cross-power spectra.
-We demonstrate this reduction in Fig.~\ref{fig:covariances} by showing the square root of the diagonal of the covariance matrices, estimated from the 100 realizations described above, and the corresponding correlation matrices $\mathcal{R}\equiv \mathcal{C}_{ab}\sqrt{\mathcal{C}_{aa}\mathcal{C}_{bb}}$.
+We demonstrate this reduction in the error bars of Fig.~\ref{fig:validation}, and in Fig.~\ref{fig:covariances} by showing the square root of the diagonal of the covariance matrices, estimated from the 100 realizations described above, and the corresponding correlation matrices $\mathcal{R}\equiv \mathcal{C}_{ab}/\sqrt{\mathcal{C}_{aa}\mathcal{C}_{bb}}$.
 Notice how the cleaning significantly reduces the covariance even for the cross-power spectrum ---the amplitude of which does not receive a contribution from interlopers.

 Interestingly, Fig.~\ref{fig:covariances} reveals an additional, problematic feature arising from the interloper contribution to the measured line-intensity maps.
 Given the disparate values of $q_\parallel$ and $q_\perp$ that drive the projection effects of the interloper fluctuations (see Fig.~\ref{fig:qfactors}), a measured $k$ mode in the target volume corresponds to much higher $k_\perp^{\rm true}$ and smaller $k_\parallel^{\rm true}$.
 This results in strong mode coupling of the measured auto-power spectrum, which is manifested as strong off-diagonal covariance, as shown in the correlation matrices of Fig.~\ref{fig:covariances}.
 Even if the diagonal covariance is significantly reduced after cleaning, the reduction of the off-diagonal elements in the correlation matrix is much smaller.
 This is likely due to the fact that we used an isotropic set of filtering weights.
 If instead they were anisotropic ---for which they could also be tailored to minimize higher-order Legendre multipoles---, we expect that the off-diagonal correlations would be reduced further.
 Similarly, harmonic cleaning in narrow frequency bins effectively corresponds to anisotropic filtering weights, although the cleaning performance in this case may be limited by an increased galaxy shot noise due to the binning of the galaxy catalog.
 We leave the exploration of these improved filtering weights to future work.